geekyumar/district-management/README.md

-# Smart Recruiting Platform
+# District Management

-Welcome to the Smart Recruiting Platform!
+Welcome to the District Management!
 This application is built using **Laravel** and utilizes **MySQL** for database management.
 The platform is designed to streamline the recruitment process, providing a user-friendly interface and robust functionality across various modules.

 ## Overview

-The Smart Recruiting Platform consists of **8 modules** that represent the core functionalities of the application.
+The District Management consists of **8 modules** that represent the core functionalities of the application.
 Each module has been developed according to the specifications outlined in the project document.

 ### Modules